 I strongly recommend every business with a physical location (and even a business that has no physical location but sells online or within a "service area") claims their Google My Business listing and starts updating it pronto.
 And, like your social media accounts, make sure there's more than one trusted resource who can access the account in case of emergency.

-SEO BLOG POST AUTHOR: Doreen Fleming, Founder, Chief Digital Marketing Strategist @ One Web Source.
-Doreen has been a digital marketing consultant for 18 years, she documents and reports on dramatic changes in technology and online user behavior to help businesses reach and engage with their customers.
-If you're interested in learning more about how to leverage web marketing for your business please contact Doreen at email@example.com
+SEO BLOG POST AUTHOR: Doreen Fleming is the Founder and Chief Digital Marketing Strategist at One Web Source.
+Doreen has been a digital marketing consultant for 18 years, she reports on changes in technology, new marketing communications tools and current trends in user behavior online to help businesses reach and engage with their customers.